German Nouns

 lamp

 If "man" is masculine and "woman" is feminine, why is "girl" (das Mädchen) neuter?
 And why is "table" masculine and "lamp" feminine?
-Luckily, there are rules to help, such as:
+There are some helpful rules, such as:

 • All months of the year are masculine